jpgannon/jpgannon.github.io/discharge_app.md

 #### Water temperature dynamics
-Click the checkbox to add the water temperature record to the plots
+Click the checkbox to add the water temperature record to the plots Water temperature data is only in the Gribble Gap app.

 #### Baseflow dynamics
 You can show baseflow, calculated using the [EcoHydRology package](https://cran.r-project.org/web/packages/EcoHydRology/index.html) in the plots.
 You can also change the filter parameter for the baseflow filter function.